-Am I the last person on earth to realize the SkyHouse apartment tower at 51 Rainey Street has identical twins all over the country?
+Am I the last person on earth to realize that downtown Austin’s SkyHouse apartment tower at 51 Rainey Street has identical twins all over the country?

 The SkyHouse program is the development and design concept of Atlanta developer Jim Borders, President and CEO, Novare Group; Atlanta architect Smallwood, Reynolds, Stewart, Stewart & Associates, Inc. and co-sponsor Batson-Cook Development Company.
 All 18 SkyHouse projects (current) share this team.
 The Atlanta-based team partners with local partners in each market.
 This includes Atlanta, Dallas, Houston, Denver, Nashville, Tampa, Orlando, Charlotte and Raleigh in addition to Austin.